SarveshwarSenthilKumar/SarveshwarSenthilKumar.github.io/README.md

 # Sarveshwar Senthil Kumar - Portfolio Website

-Welcome to my personal portfolio website, a comprehensive showcase of my journey as a Full-Stack Software Engineer, Chess Enthusiast, and Tech Innovator.
+Welcome to my personal portfolio website, a comprehensive showcase of my journey as a Full-Stack Software Engineer, Chess Enthusiast, Hackathon Participant, and Tech Innovator.
 This single-page application highlights my professional experience, technical projects, and achievements in an interactive and engaging format.

 ## ✨ Key Features